liebki/BlazorLibrary/README.md

 # BlazorLibrary
 A library for video games on the computer, created using .NET Core 7.0 with MAUI and Blazor!

+#### Until further notice, the formatting of many things are broken because of the port to MAUI, many things have to be edited.

 ## Technologies

 ### Created using